kevinkhill/ts-tokenizr/README.md

 Inspiration
 -----

 I found [this gem of a library](https://github.com/rse/tokenizr) after writing my own for a project.
 It was full of features, and I just didn't properly know how to implement my own.
-It worked, but it was... "dumb".
-I decided to use it in my project, and along the way, happened to convert the whole thing into TypeScript :laughing:
+Mine worked... but it was... "dumb".
+I decided to use Tokenizr in my project, and along the way, happened to convert the whole thing into TypeScript :laughing:

 It was a fun exercise and really helped me understand how it worked.
 Thanks for the great library [rse](https://github.com/rse), *cheers!* :beers:

 About